 We have elected to be classified as a public benefit corporation under Delaware law.
-As a public benefit corporation we are required to balance the financial interests of our stockholders with the best interests of those stakeholders materially affected by our conduct, including particularly those affected by the specific benefit purposes set forth in our certificate of incorporation.
+As a public benefit corporation we are required to balance the financial interests of our stockholders with the best interests of those stakeholders materially affected by our conduct, including particularly those affected by the specific benefit purposes set forth in our amended and restated certificate of incorporation.
 In addition, there is no assurance that the expected positive impact from being a public benefit corporation will be realized.
 Accordingly, being a public benefit corporation and complying with our related obligations could negatively impact our ability to provide the highest possible return to our stockholders.

-As a public benefit corporation, we are required to disclose to stockholders a report at least biennially on our overall public benefit performance and on our assessment of our success in achieving our specific public benefit purpose.
+As a public benefit corporation, we are required to disclose to stockholders a report at least biennially on our overall public benefit performance and on our assessment of our success in achieving our specific public benefit purpose, which we may disclose through our annual report and proxy statement for our annual meeting of stockholders made available to our stockholders each year.
 If we are not timely or are unable to provide this report, or if the report is not viewed favorably by parties doing business with us or regulators or others reviewing our credentials, our reputation and status as a public benefit corporation may be harmed.

-While not required by Delaware law or the terms of our certificate of incorporation, we have elected to have our social and environmental performance, accountability and transparency assessed against the proprietary criteria established by an independent non-profit organization.
+While not required by Delaware law or the terms of our certificate of incorporation, we have elected to have our social and environmental performance, accountability and transparency assessed against the proprietary criteria established by B Lab, an independent non-profit organization.
 As a result of this assessment, we have been designated as a "Certified B Corporation," which refers to companies that are certified as meeting certain levels of social and environmental performance, accountability and transparency.
-The standards for Certified B Corporation certification are set by an independent organization, B Lab, and may change over time, and our continued certification is at the sole discretion of B Lab.
+The standards for Certified B Corporation certification are B Lab and may change over time, and our continued certification is at the sole discretion of B Lab.
 To maintain our certification, we are required to update our assessment and verify our updated score with B Lab every three years.
-We were most recently recertified in February 2018 and are in the process of our second recertification with B Lab.
-We were randomly selected for an onsite review, which is expected to occur in the second quarter of fiscal year 2021.
-Our Certified B Corporation designation remains in good standing while we conduct the recertification process, but there is no guarantee that we will be recertified.
+We were most recently recertified as a Certified B Corporation in January 2022.
 Our reputation could be harmed if we lose our status as a Certified B Corporation, whether by our choice or by our failure to continue to meet the certification requirements, if that failure or change were to create a perception that we are more focused on financial performance and are no longer as committed to the values shared by Certified B Corporations.
 Likewise, our reputation could be harmed if our publicly reported Certified B Corporation score declines.